• Skip to primary navigation

 Pumpkin pie spice and mace share many essential ingredients, including cinnamon, nutmeg, and allspice.

-As a result, they have very similar flavor profiles.
+As a result, they have very similar flavors.

 So if you're out of mace and need a substitution for your pumpkin pie spice, reach for the cinnamon, nutmeg, and allspice.